elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - Solving the problem of not ignoring two consecutive at sign (@) in conditional blocks and loop blocks.

 ### Version 2.0
- - Ability to add data to ViewData in controller and model.
+ - Ability to add data to ViewData in controller and model
- - The addition of download API and the possibility of downloading files from executive pages in all three sections, view, model and controller.
+ - The addition of download API and the possibility of downloading files from executive pages in all three sections, view, model and controller
- - The addition of a global template file to support all view pages.
+ - The addition of a global template file to support all view pages
- - The possibility of adding more templates, by separating the semicolon character (;).
+ - The possibility of adding more templates, by separating the semicolon character (;)
- - New option to support cshtml files in the options file.
+ - New option to support cshtml files in the options file
- - Added default pages (include layout) after first run.
+ - Added default pages (include layout) after first run

 ### Version 2.1
- - Ability to change the view in the controller.
+ - Ability to change the view in the controller
- - Ability to transfer template block data in ViewData.
+ - Ability to transfer template block data in ViewData
- - Complete rewriting of codes related to new lines and backslash of executable files.
+ - Complete rewriting of codes related to new lines and backslash of executable files
- - Complete rewriting of the codes related to creating files.
+ - Complete rewriting of the codes related to creating files
- - And a series of minor changes and improvements.
+ - And a series of minor changes and improvements

 **Problems that were solved**
  - Deleting unused ex variable from the final view class.